Professor Mike Tipton

 Professor of Human and Applied Physiology

 I joined the University of Portsmouth from Surrey in 1998.
 In addition to my University positions, I was based at the Institute of Naval Medicine (INM) from 1983 to 2004 and was Consultant Head of the Environmental Medicine Division from 1996.
 I have spent 35 years working in the areas of thermoregulation, environmental and occupational physiology.
-Myself and my colleagues in the Extreme Environments Laboratory examine the physiological and psychological responses to adverse environments and the selection, preparation and protection of those who enter such environments.
-I am Director of Research for the Department of Sport & Exercise Science.
-I have published over 550 scientific papers, reports, chapters in these areas as well as the books, “The Essentials of Sea Survival” (Golden & Tipton, 2002) and “The Science of Beach Lifeguarding” (Tipton & Wooler, 2016).
-I have been a consultant in survival and thermal medicine to the Royal Air Force and UKSport; I recently completed 10 years on the Royal National Lifeboat Institution’s Medical & Survival Committee.
-I am a member of the Ectodermal Dysplasia Society’s medical advisory board.
+Myself and my colleagues in the Extreme Environments Laboratory examine the physiological, pathophysiological and psychological responses to adverse environments and the selection, preparation and protection of those who enter such environments.
+I am Associate Head (Research) for the Department of Sport & Exercise Science.
+I have published over 600 scientific papers, reports, chapters in these areas as well as the books, “The Essentials of Sea Survival” (Golden & Tipton, 2002) and “The Science of Beach Lifeguarding” (Tipton & Wooler, 2016).
+I have been a consultant in survival and thermal medicine to the Royal Air Force and UKSport; I recently completed 10 years on the Royal National Lifeboat Institution’s Medical & Survival Committee and am now a member of the Council of the RNLI.
+I am a member of the Ectodermal Dysplasia Society’s medical advisory board and the ethics committee of Qinetiq.
 In 2004 I was made an Honorary Life Member of the International Association for Safety & Survival Training in recognition of our work in sea survival.
-I chaired UKSport’s Research Advisory Group and now sit on the English Institute of Sports’ Technical Advisory Group.
-I chair the Energy Institute’s Health Technical Committee; I am a Trustee of Surf Lifesaving GB.
+I chaired UKSport’s Research Advisory Group and now sit on the English Institute of Sports’ Research & Ethics Advisory Board.
+I chaired the Energy Institute’s Health Technical Committee and remain a member of that committee.
+I am a Trustee and Director of Surf Lifesaving GB.
 I was Senior Editor of the journal “Extreme Physiology and Medicine” until 2016 and am currently Editor-in-Chief of The Physiological Society’s journal “Experimental Physiology”.
-I am a Fellow of the Royal Society of Medicine, I provide advice to a range of universities, government departments, industries, medical, search and rescue and media organisations.
+I am a Fellow of both the Royal Society of Medicine and The Physiological Society.
+My MBE was awarded for services to physiological research in extreme environments.
+I provide advice to a range of universities, government departments, industries, medical, legal, search and rescue and media organisations.

-The physiological and psychological responses to adverse environments and the selection, preparation and protection of those who enter such environments.
+The physiological, pathophysiological and psychological responses to adverse environments and the selection, preparation and protection of those who enter such environments.